class Mu

 method bless(*%attrinit --> Mu:D)

-Low-level object construction method, usually called from within new
+Low-level object construction method, usually called from within new,

 implicitly from the default constructor, or explicitly if you create your own

-creates a new object of the same type as the invocant,
+constructor. bless creates a new object of the same type as the invocant,

 using the named arguments to initialize attributes and returns the created